Contact-Control-Interfaces/maestro-sdk-docs/Setup/setup_valve_index.md

 16. Once done with experience, gloves can be taken off by:
     * Unplugging the Power Cords.
     * Taking off and setting down the Valve Index Controllers by pressing the button and loosening the cord.
-    * Undoing the glove armband velcro strap.
+    * Undoing the glove armband Velcro strap.
     * Pulling on the fingertips to remove the glove entirely.

 ## Please contact us at <support@contactci.co> with any questions.